 4. Sucre – learn Spanish and enjoy outdoor activities

-Sucre is the official capital of Bolivia and with its beautiful colonial architecture, it can easily make it to the top of the world capital cities.
+Sucre is the official capital of Bolivia and with its beautiful colonial architecture, it can easily make it to the top of the world capital cities AND one of the most stunning Bolivia cities.
 Sometimes it is also called the white city and the reason why is clear the minute you step on its streets.
 If Spanish is your weak point, then making Sucre your first stop on your travel through Bolivia is more then wise – numerous language school with friendly prices will make sure you are ready for your Bolivian adventure.
 Sucre offers year-long comfortable climate and sunny weather, so make sure you don’t spend all your time by the school desk as this city is the best place for some outdoor activities.

 Our tip: Sucre lies at the altitude of 2800m, which makes it a great place to start your journey and acclimatize for the higher cities.

 5. Potosi – the faded glory of the silver city

 The whole story of Potosi is tied to its silver.
 During the boom years, it became the largest and wealthiest city in the Americas.
 Once the silver dried up, the city went into decline and its citizens slipped into poverty.
 Now the mines of Cerro Rico are still up and working, though mining moved from silver to other metals, still making it a good motivation for many to make their living.
 The biggest reason for tourists to come to Potosi is to visit the mines, there are many agencies offering the tour, though my recommendation would be the Big Deal Tours, which are run by miners and give back to the community a lot – part of their income is to buy food for families of deceased miners.
 Also, if you are a Unesco sites collector, walk through the historical city center is a must for you.